-In particular, task 2:12 involves addition and subtraction and the relationship between them.
-The mathematical relationship between addition and subtraction is that C - A is the unknown addend in A + ? = C. (One might paraphrase this statement by saying that, "Given a total and one part, subtraction finds the other part.")
-Therefore, problems involving subtraction also implicitly involve addition, because subtraction finds an unknown addend.
+In particular, task 2:1 involves addition and subtraction and the relationship between them.
+The mathematical relationship between addition and subtraction is that C - A is the unknown addend in A + ? = C. Therefore, problems involving subtraction also implicitly involve addition, because subtraction finds an unknown addend.
 This is why a subtraction calculation is checked by adding.